amlandatta/springboot-performance-simulator/pas-metrics/customize-pcf-metrics-1-6.md

-# How to customize custom metrics in PCF Metrics 1.6?
+# How to configure custom metrics in PCF Metrics 1.6?

 Refer: [Steps to register metrics endpoint](https://docs.pivotal.io/platform/application-service/2-8/metric-registrar/using.html#json)